 Good luck.

-Nah, just kidding, it’s not too far to reach the top.
+Nah, just kidding.
+It’s a short distance to reach the top.

-When you reach the top, you will find a visitors
+When you reach the cliff top, you will find the National Trust Visitor

 On a clear day you can see France from here….I couldn’t see France.

-As you continue along the walk away from Dover, you will find yourself on an immaculate wide gravel path.
+As you continue along the walk away from Dover, you will find yourself on an immaculate wide public footpath.
 I was here during a very hot bank holiday weekend, so it was pretty busy.
 Busy enough that I suspected the whole route would be like this.
-However, it seems most people only walked as far as the lighthouse.
+However, it seems most people only walk as far as the South Foreland Lighthouse.
 We will get to that later.

-The immaculate gravel path soon turns into a narrow dirt track, as you walk along the undulating cliffs with stunning views back towards Dover….make sure you look back.
-(My cover photo is the view looking back)
+The immaculate gravel path soon turns into a narrow dirt track, as you walk along the undulating cliffs, with stunning views back towards Dover….make sure you look back.

 The next stop on the trail is South Foreland lighthouse.
 I’m going

-St Margaret’s at Cliffe – The halfway point on the walk from Dover to Deal
+St Margaret’s at Cliffe – The halfway point on the walk from the Dover cliffs to Deal

-After a little bit more greenery, the walk takes you through the small village of St Margaret’s at Cliffe.
+After a little bit more greenery along the cliff edge, the walk takes you through the small village of St Margaret’s at Cliffe.
 If you follow the trail signs, it will take you down to St Margaret’s Bay.

-The walk down involves some very steep and narrow steps.
+The walk down to the beach involves some very steep and narrow steps.
 You should probably walk sideways down the steps, as each one is only as deep as half of your foot (unless you have small feet that is).

 Just a note, the is no wifi signal down here.

-I loved this section, it was so peaceful with lots of green ahead of me and to my left, then open ocean to my right.
-I encountered not
+I loved this section, it was so peaceful with lots of green ahead of me and to my left, then open sea to my right.
+I tried really hard to see the French coast.
+It didn’t work.
+On the bright side, I encountered not much people along this part.

 So I took this opportunity to get a photo of me 😉